Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 This is a sort of *penalty* for running a transaction that fails.
 The rationale is that this penalty should discourage potential denial-of-service attacks, when a huge number of failing transactions are thrown at a node.
 At least, that attack will cost a lot.
 Moreover, note that the transaction, although failed, does exist.
-Indeed, the nonce of the caller has been increased, as you can check with `@tool state` on your account.
+Indeed, the nonce of the caller has been increased, as you can check with `moka state` on your account.

 But we still have not understood why the transaction failed.
 The reason is in the exception